 81% of Americans prefer sans serif fonts over serif ones.
 As the name implies, fonts that don’t include decorative strokes are referred to as sans serif.
 Such fonts appear modern, clean, and humanistic.
 Many are of the view that sans serif fonts are most suitable for an email copy as compared to their counterparts.
 The Google logo is written in sans serif font.

 Script fonts imitate the likes of cursive handwriting.
 These fonts have been inspired by calligraphy and 17th-century formal writing and denote characteristics of elegant and classic.
 While not ideal for email usage, such fonts are great for creative headings.
 Kellogg’s logo is a popular example of script fonts.

 Such a font style is artsier than it is practical.
 Decorative fonts are easily identified through their unique and unconventional design.
 While we suggest using this style sparingly, decorative fonts are considered creative, bold, and trendy.
 Fanta’s logo is a fun example of how decorative fonts look like.

 Email Font Categories

 Fonts that are installed in one’s computer are referred to as system fonts.
 The latter is referred to as web (or email) safe fonts as they appear the way intended and perform well on all email service providers.
-These fonts are like the bad habits that never leave your sight no matter how hard you try.
+These fonts are like bad habits that never leave your sight, no matter how hard you try.